 The spider starts by building a non-sticky spiral and then fills in the gaps with sticky silk.
 The banana spider can vary the color of the web to maximize its effectiveness in terms of background light and color.
 The web needs regular maintenance in order to keep it effective for ensnaring prey.

-In 2004 a shawl was produced by a textile designer (Simon Peers) and an entrepreneur (Nicholas Godley), which used the silk from golden silk weavers collected in the wild.
-It took over three years to finish and the shawl was as exhibited at the American Museum of Natural History in 2009.
+There have been attempts to make clothes from the spider silk in the past.
+At the Paris Exhibition of 1900, for example, there were two bed hangings created and put on display.
+In 2004, a shawl was produced by a textile designer (Simon Peers) and an entrepreneur (Nicholas Godley), which used the silk from golden silk weavers collected in the wild.
+It took over three years to finish and the shawl was exhibited at the American Museum of Natural History in 2009.

 In 2012 the same pair succeeded in making a larger garment, a cape.
 Both the shawl and the cape were shown at the Victoria and Albert Museum in London, England.

 Both adult and juvenile banana spiders are predators.
-They are considered very beneficial farm and garden insects, as they eat a wide range of flying prey, including small- to medium-sized flying insects:
+They are considered very beneficial farm and garden insects, as they eat a wide range of flying prey, including small to medium sized flying insects.